Updated till December 2020

 1. The term ‘corpus’ is often confused and misunderstood.
 The literal meaning of the term ‘corpus’ is the main part/organ of a body.
 The term ‘corpus’ also denotes the sum and substance of an issue/entity.
 From a layman’s point of view, a corpus fund should be understood as the capital of the organization; the funds generated and kept for the existence and sustenance of the organization.

-A little trivia for the readers is that the corpus fund of Harvard University is reportedly around 20 billion dollars, which is close to INR 90,000 crore.
+A little trivia for the readers is that the corpus fund of Harvard University is reportedly around 40.9 billion dollars as of 2019, which is close to INR 2,80,000 crore.

 2. For a charitable organization, corpus fund is of paramount importance.
 Normally a corpus fund denotes a permanent fund kept for the basic expenditures needed for the administration and survival of the organization.
 The corpus fund is generally not allowed to be utilized for the attainment of the purposes, but the interest/dividend accrued on such fund can be utilized or accumulated.